stellar/stellar-core/INSTALL.md

 Configuring with `--enable-next-protocol-version-unsafe-for-production` will build and embed components written in the [Rust](https://rust-lang.org) programming language.
 These components are currently only enabled when building the "next" protocol, not the "current" one.

-Building the Rust components requires the `cargo` package manager and build system, as well as the `rustc` compiler, both version 1.57 or later.
+Building the Rust components requires the `cargo` package manager and build system, as well as the `rustc` compiler, both version 1.63 or later.

-Currently we recommend using the system packages provided on Ubuntu, and the rust project's `rustup` installer on other systems.
+Currently we recommend installing Rust using the Rust project's `rustup` installer, which can be found on [rustup.rs](https://rustup.rs).

-    # On Ubuntu
-    $ sudo apt-get install cargo

-    # On MacOS
-    $ brew install rustup-init
-    $ rustup-init

-To use an IDE with `rust-analyzer`, additional packages are required on Ubuntu:

-    # On Ubuntu
-    $ sudo apt-get install rust-src
+We also include a script in the repository `install-rust.sh` that downloads and runs a known version of `rustup` on x64-linux hosts, such as those used for CI and packaging.